FAQs

 Throughout the process, maintain consistent, shallow, normal breaths.
 If at any point you feel uncomfortable or experience difficulty breathing, stop the session and consult the user manual or contact customer support.

-How long do the filters in the IHT device last?
+How long do the filters in the device last?

-With twice-daily use, each filter is designed to last approximately two weeks.
-The white filter will turn purple when it is in need of replacement.
+With twice-daily use, each filter is designed to last approximately one week.
+The white filter will turn light purple when it is in need of replacement.

 How do I properly clean and maintain the IHT device?

 After each use, disengage the tubing and vent any condensation that may have accumulated.
-Regularly inspect and clean the mask and tubing with a mild disinfectant.
-Refer to the user manual for detailed cleaning instructions.
+Regularly inspect and clean the mask and tubing with a mild disinfectant or soap and water.
+Refer to the user manual for instructions.

 What specific medical conditions could prevent me from using the IHT device?